Size-consistency and orbital-invariance issues revealed by VQE-UCCSD calculations with the FMO scheme

 {\bf 3.2.
 Relation with Trotter error}

 It is interesting to note that the monomers ``2'' and ``3'' of (FH)$_2$-H$_2$O are symmetrically equivalent, but VQE-UCCSD yields different correlation energies.
-The HF molecular orbitals of the monomers ``2'' and ``3'' are illustrated in Figure~\ref{fig:fig2}.
-We found that relative phase of the second and the fourth molecular orbitals is different between monomers ``2'' and ``3'', which causes differences in the absolute sign of excitation amplitudes $t_i^a$ and $t_{ij}^{ab}$.
-As a result, the quantum state corresponding to the UCCSD wave function is not identical for monomers ``2'' and ``3'', and the Trotter error appears in a different way.
+The HF canonical orbitals of the monomers ``2'' and ``3'' are illustrated in FIG.~\ref{fig:fig2}.
+We found that the relative phase from the second to the fifth molecular orbitals is different (or inverted) between monomers ``2'' and ``3'', which causes changes in the absolute sign of the some excitation amplitudes $t_i^a$ and $t_{ij}^{ab}$.
+As a result, the quantum states corresponding to the UCCSD wave function are not identical for monomers ``2'' and ``3'', and the Trotter error appears in a different way.
 This fact is confirmed by performing the UCCSD calculations without Trotterization, using the \texttt{expm\_multiply} function in the SciPy library~\cite{SciPy}, which allows us to compute the action of the matrix exponential of $(T - T^\dagger)$ on $|\Psi_{\rm HF}\rangle$.
 In this case, the calculated correlation energies of the monomers ``2'' and ``3'' are exactly the same: $-0.026687$ Hartree.
+The fact that Trotterized UCCSD can not maintain orbital-invariance indicates that care must be taken to ensure that the relative phases of the molecular orbitals match at all points when calculating potential energy surfaces.